Joseph B. Berger

-Joseph B. Berger is a social scientist, educationist, and academic.
+Joseph B. Berger is a social scientist and academic leader.
 He is a professor of education, and Provost and Vice Chancellor for Academic Affairs at the University of Massachusetts Boston.

 Berger is most known for his research in the areas of higher education policy, leadership, organizational development, with a focus on improving tertiary educational systems, and examining the impact of higher education on key stakeholders.

 Education

 Berger served as a student affairs administrator and enrolled at Lawrence University for a Bachelor of Arts in Anthropology and Sociology, and graduated in 1986.
 He then completed his MA in College Student Personnel from Bowling Green State University in 1990.
-He earned a Ph.D. in Education and Human Development - Higher Education Administration from Vanderbilt University in Tennessee in 1997.
+He earned a Ph.D. in Education and Human Development — Higher Education Administration from Vanderbilt University in Tennessee in 1997.

 Career

-Berger began his academic career at North Central College as an instructor in 1992, and attended Pfeiffer University after two years as an instructor in the Division of Social Sciences.
 Following his Ph.D., he was appointed assistant professor at the University of New Orleans, and held that position from 1997 till 1999.
-Subsequently, he joined the University of Massachusetts Amherst in 1999 as an Assistant Professor, was promoted to Associate Professor in 2003, held an appointment as an associate professor till 2010, and served as the Professor in the Department of Educational Policy, Research, and Administration there from 2010 until 2017.
-He was the Director of the Center for International Education in 2016 and 2017.
-Since 2017, he has been serving as the Professor of Education at the University of Massachusetts Boston.
+Subsequently, he joined the University of Massachusetts Amherst in 1999 as an assistant professor, was promoted to associate professor in 2003, held an appointment as an associate professor till 2010, and served as the professor in the Department of Educational Policy, Research, and Administration there from 2010 until 2017.
+He was the director of the Center for International Education in 2016 and 2017.
+Since 2017, he has been serving as the professor of education at the University of Massachusetts Boston.

 From 2002 until 2011, he was the Chair of Educational Policy, Research, and Administration at the University of Massachusetts Amherst.
-Following that appointment, he served as the Associate Dean for Research and Engagement of the College of Education for five years, and held a brief appointment as Senior Associate Dean of the College of Education there in 2016.
+Following that appointment, he served as the Associate Dean for Research and Engagement of the College of Education for five years, and held an appointment as Senior Associate Dean of the College of Education there in 2016.
+Berger also served as the Chair of the Global Higher Education and Research for the Worldwide Universities Network.
 In 2017, he was appointed Dean of the College of Education and Human Development, a position he held until 2021.
 As of 2021, he has been serving as the Provost (education) and Vice Chancellor for Academic Affairs at the University of Massachusetts Boston.
+As Provost, he has helped lead the creation of the For the Times strategic plan, reorganization of major academic units, improved student success, record-breaking sponsored research, and being recognized as a highest research activity (R1 status) university by the Carnegie Foundation, which also recognizes UMass Boston as the highest access R1 university in the United States.

 Research

-Berger has authored several publications, including journal articles, book chapters, and research reports.
+Berger has authored numerous publications, including journal articles, book chapters, and research reports.
 His research is focused in the field of organization and leadership in higher education, with an emphasis on policy analysis in tertiary education and improvement of tertiary educational systems and institutions, both in national context and high-need international settings.